-- May provide population based and personal health services as may be deemed necessary for the promotion and protection of the health of the public. - Provide environmental health services as may be deemed necessary for the protection and improvement of the public health. - May engage in joint operations and contract with colleges and universities, the state department, other public, private, and nonprofit agencies, and individuals. - The board of health is in charge of setting fees for personal and public health services.
+- May provide population based and personal health services as may be deemed necessary for the promotion and protection of the health of the public. - Provide environmental health services as may be deemed necessary for the protection and improvement of the public health. - May engage in joint operations and contract with colleges and universities, the state department, other public, private, and nonprofit agencies, and individuals. - May demand that a raw milk producer provide the board with all records required to be retained by the raw milk producer as provided in lowa Code §195.6. - The board of health is in charge of setting fees for personal and public health services.
 No person shall be denied necessary services within the limits of available resources because of inability to pay the cost of such services. - The local board of health also enforces appropriate public health ordinances by agreement with board of supervisors or councils.
 Some local health boards issue licenses and permits and charge reasonable fees in relation to the construction or operation of nonpublic water supplies or private sewage disposal systems.